The Marmot with the CollarDiary of a Philosopher

 I am suffering from a peculiar sense of cold.
 I am cold under the skin; I am cold in my blood.

-Despite the fine weather, only one Marmot has made pretence of venturing abroad.
+Despite the fine weather, only a single Marmot has made pretence of venturing abroad.

 M.01.07.03.04a / M.054

 The moment has come.
 It is noon and there is no other Marmot in sight.
 The Burrows are walled up or will be soon.
 This evening, by the light of the Moon, I will make my first reconnaissance.